sshonosuke/Robust-LMM/README.md

 Sugasawa, S., Hui, K. F. C. and Welsh, A. H. (2024).
 Robust Linear Mixed Models using Hierarchical Gamma-Divergence. *(arXiv:2407.01883)*

-The repository includes the following files.
+The main files are as follows:

-- `RLMM_HGD.R` : Implementation of the proposed robust linear mixed models (RLMM)
+- `RLMM_HGD.R` : Implementation of the proposed robust linear mixed models with hierarchical gamma divergence
 - `Example.R`: Oneshot example of fitting RLMM to simulated data

+This respository includes the following files to replicate the results in the paper:

 - `Section-5-MSE.R`: Script to replicate the results of mean squared errors in Section 5
 - `Section-5-MSE-Figure.R`: Script to make Figure 1 in Section 5 and Figure S1
 - `Section-5-CI.R`: Script to replicate the results of credible intervals in Section 5